In the guide

 Organic products from outside the EU

-Products from outside the EU can be described as 'organic' if they fulfil all the criteria for organic production in the EU, and all operators down to the exporter are subject to control by an authorisation body recognised by the European Commission.
+Products from outside the EU can be described as 'organic' when sold in the EU if they fulfil all the criteria for organic production in the EU, and all operators down to the exporter are subject to control by an authorisation body recognised by the European Commission.

 Defra has confirmed that the UK retains its existing approved control body certification codes (see below).